HMS Melpomene (1794): Construction and armament

 The French ship Melpomène was built in 1788 at Toulon.
 A 36-gun frigate of the Minerve Class, she was ordered in 1787 and construction started February the following year.
 Launched on 6 August 1789, she was completed in April 1792 and armed with twenty-eight 18 pdr long guns on the gundeck and ten 8 pdr on her upperworks.
-After her capture, her secondary armament was upgraded so she carried eight 9 pdr long guns and six 32 pdr carronades on the quarter deck, and two 9-pounders with two 32-pounder carronades on the forecastle.
+After her capture, her secondary armament was upgraded so she carried eight 9 pdr long guns and six 32 pdr carronades on the quarterdeck, and two 9-pounders with two 32-pounder carronades on the forecastle.

 The British recorded Melpomene's dimensions as: 148 ft 2 in along the gundeck with a keel length of 123 ft 8+1/4 in, a beam of 39 ft 3 in and a depth in the hold of 13 ft 6 in.
 She was 1,013 52/94 tons burthen.

 French Service

-In March 1793, Melpomène sailed to Agliers, escorting two xebecs that had undergone refits at Toulon on behalf of Baba Hassan, Dey of Algiers.
+In March 1793, Melpomène sailed to Algiers, escorting two xebecs that had undergone refits at Toulon on behalf of Baba Hassan, Dey of Algiers.
 The next month, she was at Toulon when a mutiny broke out aboard.

 In October 1793, Melpomène, under Lieutenant Gay, was part of a division also comprising Minerve, Fortunée, and the 18-gun Flèche.
 Last in the division, she was chased by the 64-gun HMS Agamemnon in the action of 22 October 1793.
 Agamemnon broken the engagement when Minerve came to support Melpomène.

 In the morning of 11 January 1794, off Calvi, Melpomène detected Mignonne being chased by a British ship of the line and two frigates.
 She closed to support Mignonne, arriving in gun range at 1145.
 Mignonne broke the engagement and Melpomène herself escaped by sailing in shallow waters where the British frigates were reluctant to venture.
 Around 1500, they regrouped around the ship of the line.
 Melpomène had her lower masts and her foremast tops damaged, and had to be taken in tow to Calvi.